stacks-network/docs/src/pages/org/wallet-use.md

 ---

-description: "Blockstack Network documentation"
+description: 'Blockstack Network documentation'
 ---

 # Use the Stacks Wallet software

 This page describes how to use the Stacks Wallet software to manager your Stacks (STX) tokens.
 This page contains the following topics:

 The Stacks Wallet software is installed on your computer, it is not a web application.
 You should have already [downloaded, verified, and installed the wallet software](wallet-install.html).

 ## Key concepts you should understand

 You use Stacks Wallet software to manage STX tokens.
 Using the wallet you can:

-* send STX from a specific STX address
+- send STX from a specific STX address
-* receive STX at a specific STX address
+- receive STX at a specific STX address
-* view balances on an address
+- view balances on an address
-* review transaction history associated with an address
+- review transaction history associated with an address

 To send STX, you need Bitcoin in your wallet.
 Bitcoin is the "gas" for transactions on the Stacks blockchain.
 A **_very small_** amount of Bitcoin is required to send STX.
 The gas price fluctuates like any market and is driven by the price of Bitcoin.
 Gas is not required to receive STX.

 You can use the Stacks Wallet software by itself or together with a hardware wallet.
 Using with a hardware wallet is recommended but not required.